anatolii-dotsenko/Optima_OOP/DesignDoc.md

     * **Tree Navigation:** Users can traverse the internal document structure using `cd` (down) and `up` to modify specific sections nested within headings.
 * **Persistence:**
     * Changes made to the document structure in memory can be written back to the physical file on the disk using the `save` command.
+* **Asset Buffering (Caching)**
+    * Problem: Frequent requests to the external Genshin API for character images are slow and consume bandwidth.
+    * Solution: The ImageCacheService implements a buffering strategy.
+When character details are requested via net view, the service checks a local hidden directory (.cache/images).
+Hit: If the image exists, the local path is returned immediately.
+Miss: If not, the image is downloaded from the CDN, saved to the local disk, and then the path is returned.